All Episodes

 Thanks for calling.

-You you were vice president, you were Obama eight years.
+You were in Obama eight years.

-Why why don't you fix it then?
+Why didn't you fix it then?

-Uh that's you know, you get somebody in the private sector like Donald Trump.
+You know, you get somebody in the private sector like Donald Trump.

-If you're a Democrat, if you're a politician, eh, you take a picture in front of a ship.
+If you're a Democrat, if you're a politician, you take a picture in front of a ship.

-You you make a speech.
+You make a speech.

-You you never solve the underlying problem.
+You never solve the underlying problem.

 Look at that student loan thing.

-That's a typical democratic solution.
+That's a typical Democratic solution.

-It does nothing to address the underlying problem, which is out of control education costs.
+It does nothing to address the underlying problem, which is out-of-control education costs.

 And by the way, I think they gave up on that student loan.

-I think they uh realized it fizzled it and do it.
+I think they realized it fizzled.

 I haven't heard him mention it again.